Vacuum Deposition Processes

 Sputter deposition can be performed in a vacuum or low-pressure gas (<5 mTorr) where the sputtered particles do not suffer gas-phase collisions in the space between the target and the substrate.
 It can also be done in a higher gas pressure (5-15 mTorr) where energetic particles that are sputtered or reflected from the sputtering target are "thermalized" by gas-phase collisions before they reach the substrate.

 The most common sputtering sources are the planar magnetrons where the plasma is magnetically confined close to the target surface and ions are accelerated from the plasma to the target surface.
 In the unbalanced magnetron configuration, the magnetic field is configured to allow electrons to escape and form a plasma away from the target.
 The high sputtering rates attainable in magnetron sputtering allow reactive deposition of compound films as long as the sputtering target is not allowed to react with the reactive gas to form a low-sputtering rate compound (target poisoning).
-Figure 2 shows several sputter deposition configurations using planar magnetron sputtering sources.
+Figure 2 (see above) shows several sputter deposition configurations using planar magnetron sputtering sources.

 The sputter deposition chamber can have a small volume.